Rajpratik71/piggymetrics/README.md

 If you'd like to start applications in Intellij Idea you need to either use [EnvFile plugin](https://plugins.jetbrains.com/plugin/7861-envfile) or manually export environment variables listed in `.env` file (make sure they were exported: `printenv`)

+### Docker plugin
+We are using dockerfile-maven-plugin for docker building and pushing.

+Build
+` mvn clean package -DskipTests `

+Pushing
+` mvn deploy`  or ` mvn dockerfile:push`

+If you want to add auth info
+` mvn dockerfile:push -Ddockerfile.username=jc8futao -Ddockerfile.password=xxxx`

 #### Important endpoints
 - http://localhost:80 - Gateway
 - http://localhost:8761 - Eureka Dashboard